RekhaJavali/OpenShop/README.md

 # OpenShop dashboard using TailwindCSS and reactJs.
 - used react-router-dom
 - used react fonts,
-- usedclassname to use multiple classname in sidebar.jsx
+- used classname to use multiple classname in sidebar.jsx